grodarte/phase-1-project/README.md

 ### Filter Cast By Episode

-The filter feature is designed to allow the user to filter
+The filter feature is designed to allow the user to filter the displayed characters by episode.
+The filter feature contains a dropdown which includes all exisiting episodes.
+When an episode is selected by the user, the corresponding cast of that episode is displayed on the page.